A measure of choice irrationality based on opposite judgements: Abstract

 \section{Abstract}

-We investigate the choice of a decision maker (DM) who harms herself, by maximizing in each menu some distortion of her true preference, in which the first $i$ alternatives are moved, in reverse order, to the bottom.
-This pattern has no empirical power, but it allows to define a \textit{degree of self-punishment}, which measures the extent of the denial of pleasure adopted by the DM.
-We characterize irrational choices displaying the lowest degree of self-punishment, and we fully identify the preferences that explain the DM's picks by a minimal denial of pleasure.
+In many choice settings the decision maker (DM) adopts a criterion which is a mediation between her preference and its opposite.
+According to such compromise, the first $i$ alternatives on top of the DM's taste are moved, in reverse order, to the bottom.
+This pattern allows to define the \textit{compromise-based degree of irrationality}, which quantifies the extent of the mediation embraced by the DM in her choice.
+Necessary and sufficient conditions characterizing this index are singled out.
+I investigate non rationalizable choices that display the lowest degree of irrationality, and I fully identify the preferences that explain the DM's picks by a minimal mediation between opposite judgments.
 These datasets account for some well known selection biases, such as second-best procedures, and the handicapped avoidance.
-Necessary and sufficient conditions for the estimation of the degree of self-punishment of a choice are singled out.
-Moreover the linear orders whose harmful distortions justify choice data are partially elicited.
-Finally, we offer a simple characterization of the choice behavior that exhibits the highest degree of self-punishment, and we show that this subclass comprises almost all choices.
+I offer a simple characterization of the choice behavior that exhibits the most severe compromise, and I show that this subclass comprises almost all choices.
+Finally, some alternative measures of compromise are characterized, and compared with the score previously determined.